jacksleight/blade-snip/README.md

 I created this to use when prototyping page layouts.
 I often need reusable blocks but don’t want to jump between multiple files, or don’t know exactly how those files should be structured yet.

 This is primarily intended as a development tool, it’s usually best to break things down into actual partials or components once you’re done prototyping.
-That being said, there could be other use-cases.
+That being said, there could be other use cases.

 ## Installation